Åsane Seahawks: Founding

 The Seahawks were founded on March 10, 1998 by Jon Torstein Bakken.
 In 1985, Bakken spent a year as an exchange student at Forks High School, about 140 miles west of Seattle.
 While in the US, he was convinced by fellow students to try American football, where he played placekicker and defensive end.
 He was also introduced to the Seattle Seahawks.
 After his exchange year in the United States, Bakken became ambitious in forming an American football team in his hometown of Bergen.

-The Seahawks football team is currently the best team in Norwegian Division I football.
-Being undefeated for the past two seasons, as well as winning the Division I title.
+The Seahawks football team is currently undefeated for the past two seasons, as well as winning the Division I title.

 Led by coaches Detjen and Reeve, the Seahawks built a stout defense and an impressive offense, led by players such as Hasse Hellan, Endre Rasmussen, Bård Langva, Mauricio Salazar, Ragnar Tundal, Torgeir Tundal, Kristoffer Botten, Pepe Martinez, Gustav Tisthamar, Tarje Garmann, Alex Hansen, and Inge Sundfjord.